 In the classroom, teachers create an environment of mutual respect where each child’s contribution and effort is encouraged, valued and celebrated.
-We provide opportunities to communicate orally and in written form, to perform, play, read books, watch films, reflect on our learning and have fun, not necessarily in this order!
+We provide opportunities to communicate orally and in written form, to perform, challenge ourselves, play games, read books, watch films, reflect on our learning and have fun, not necessarily in this order!

 Learning and Teaching Style

 We have recently changed our L&T style to ensure better retention of the second language (L2).
 Cognitive and linguistic sciences have recently influenced new ways of teaching that better take into account the way children retain information.
 We have now placed Listening at the core of our teaching because we believe that it is the most important skill for the development of second language proficiency.
 Our brains are wired to pick up language through listening.
 After all, this is the way young children learn their first language!
 We aim to take advantage of this amazing skill through lots of aural modelling of groups of words (chunks) that the children will learn to put into a certain order to form sentences.

 We will play a lot of listening games to teach phonics, vocabulary, grammar and syntax (sentence structures), because science tells us that this is what works best.
 We will also continue to encourage children to reflect on their learning strategies and share them.

 Each of our Key Stage 2 classes has a French book corner and pupils have the possibility to pick up and read authentic French children’s books from La Bibliothèque Française in the hope that they begin to develop a common culture with French children they may meet.

 Year 5 have the opportunity to go on a trip to Northern France for the day where they visit a boulangerie, a chocolate factory and all the shops they want in the old town of Boulogne!